CLOSE X

 Days Spent

-An individual spends a day in the UK for SRT purposes if he is in the UK at the end of the day.
-However, he is not treated as spending a day in the UK if the day is considered a transit day with no work or the individual is in the UK due to specified exceptional circumstances beyond his control for a maximum of 60 days.
-In certain circumstances an individual will be deemed to spend a day in the UK even though he is not in the UK at the end of the day.
+An individual is considered to spend a day in the UK for SRT purposes if they are in the UK at the end of the day.
+However, if the day is a transit day, with no work or if the person is in the UK due to exceptional circumstances beyond their control (for no more than 60 days), it doesn’t count as a day spent in the UK.
+In some cases, a person might be considered to spend a day in the UK even if they’re not physically there at the end of the day.

 Working full-time overseas (WFTO)